Research

 Methods for confounding & propensity scores.
 My doctoral work on propensity-score methods when association is measured by AUC remains active — in subsequent publications I’ve shown that naive propensity-score adjustment can bias the conditional AUC, a subtle but consequential finding for diagnostic-accuracy studies in observational data.

 By the numbers: 20 peer-reviewed journal articles, 19 published abstracts, 54 conference presentations, 8 invited talks.
-PI on 9 awarded grants (~$114K) and Co-Investigator on 6 totaling $3.85M — roughly $3.97M in cumulative funded work.
+Principal Investigator on 9 awarded grants in cancer, machine-learning, and health-disparities research.

 Selected grants